lolcommits/lolcommits-uploldz/README.md

 blame has never been so much fun!

 This plugin uploads each lolcommit to a remote server after capturing.
-You configure the plugin by setting the remote endpoint that will handle the upload request.
-The following params will be sent with the captured image:
+You configure the plugin by setting a remote endpoint to handle the HTTP post request.
+The following params will be sent:

 * `file` - captured lolcommit image file
 * `message` - the commit message
 * `repo` - repository name e.g. mroth/lolcommits
 * `sha` - commit SHA
-* `key` - key (string) from plugin configuration (optional)
 * `author_name` - the commit author name
 * `author_email` - the commit author email address
+* `key` - optional key (string) from plugin config

+You can also set an optional HTTP Basic Auth header (username and/or password).

 ## Requirements